THE CHILD SUPPORT GUIDELINE

 How Much Child Support?

-The State of Vermont has adopted a guideline for child support that basically takes your income, the other parent's income, the number of overnights the kids stay with each parent, and spits out a child support amount.
+The State of Vermont has adopted a guideline for child support that basically takes your income, the other parent's income, and the number of overnights the kids stay with each parent, and spits out a child support amount.
 There are some other factors as well, but those are the big ones.

 How Does the Guideline Work?